God wants your heart.

 There's more yuck to relate, but let's just say that wasn't even the worst or most shocking thing the father said that night.

-(I met this family another time a couple of months later, and they were still awful and strange.)
+(Upon encountering this family another time a couple of months later, they still displayed awful and strange behavior, indicating the above wasn't a one-time thing.)

 Anyway, I didn't know what to do.